illinois-cs241/illinois-cs241.github.io/extreme_edge_cases.md

     #endif
 }
 ```
 The `DEBUG` macro is enabled in the `debug` build by passing the flag `-DDEBUG` to the compiler when compiling the `debug` build of an assignment (please report to staff if an assignment's `debug` build does not have the `-g` or `-DDEBUG` flags).
 The `#ifdef` statement is a preprocessor directive which includes a code snippet into the executable if the macro is enabled during compilation.
 Therefore, statements in `#ifdef DEBUG` blocks do not appear in `release` builds of assignments.
 This will prevent you from impacting the performance of `release` builds (if you need these logging prints in `release` builds, remove the `#ifdef` directive).
-Furthermore, this logging functions prints to `stderr`.
+Furthermore, this logging function prints to `stderr`.
 We typically do not check what's in `stderr`, so feel free to use that output stream to dump your logging messages.

 ### `errno` knows what's up